 At the end of your driving test, your driving examiner will explain the faults you made and hand you a driving test report.
 The report will contain a list of each fault they recorded and some examiners will even give you a brief explanation on how the fault could have been avoided.

 One tip to help you get over a failed driving test is to sit down with your instructor and discuss each of the errors listed in the report.

 We’d recommend booking additional driving lessons with your instructor and using the sessions to work on each of the faults you made during your test.
 Doing so should improve the chances of passing at the next attempt.

-We know that failing a driving test feels horrible, but one tip you can use to get over this feeling, is to book another test as soon as you are ready to do so.
+We know that failing a driving test feels horrible, but one tip you can use to get over this feeling is to book another driving test as soon as you are ready to do so.
 Once your instructor feels you are ready to pass, it’s a good idea to pick yourself up, dust yourself off and try again.
 If you leave it too long between tests, you could forget some of the things you have learnt and you could begin to doubt your ability to get your driver’s license.

 We’ve analysed the data from all driving tests taken in 2018/19 and we think it’s fair to say, passing the driving test is no easy feat.

 In 2018/19, 1,664,219 car driving tests were taken in the UK and only 45.8% of these were passed.
 In terms of the number of attempts needed to pass, here’s how the data breaks down.

 - 341,393 of learners – 20.51% – passed on their 1st attempt